fastlta/sb-public/docs/public_api.md

 Starts the erase of all data of an SNAS 2P/3P volume.
 Before starting the operation make sure that,

-- All the bricks of the volume are accessible
+- All the Silent Bricks of the volume are accessible
 - All the associated snapshot volumes are deleted
 - The volume is offline.